Mat Ishbia

-Mathew Randall Ishbia (born January 6, 1980) is an American businessman who is CEO and chairman of mortgage lender United Wholesale Mortgage.
+Mathew Randall Ishbia (born 6 January, 1980) is an American businessman who is CEO and chairman of mortgage lender United Wholesale Mortgage.
 He is the majority owner of the Phoenix Suns of the NBA and Phoenix Mercury of the WNBA alongside his older brother, Justin.

 Early life and education

 Ishbia was raised in a Jewish family in Birmingham, Michigan.
 He played basketball as a walk-on point guard for Michigan State from 1999 to 2002 and was a member of the team that won the national championship in 2000.

 Career

-In 2013, Ishbia became the CEO of United Wholesale Mortgage (UWM), an American mortgage lender founded by his father in 1986.
+In 2013, Ishbia was named the chief executive officer (CEO) of United Wholesale Mortgage (UWM), an American mortgage lender founded by his father in 1986.
 In 2015, under his leadership, the company became the leading wholesale mortgage lender in the United States.
 In 2019, Ishbia published his debut book titled "Running the Corporate Offense: Lessons in Effective Leadership from the Bench to the Board Room."

-He became a billionaire in 2021 when UWM became a publicly traded company.
-In 2021, Ishbia announced that UWM would no longer do business with any broker doing business with competitors Rocket Mortgage and Fairway Independent Mortgage, leading to a lawsuit filed by brokers a month later.
+Ishbia became a billionaire in 2021 when UWM became a publicly traded company.
+In 2021, he announced that UWM would no longer do business with any broker doing business with competitors Rocket Mortgage and Fairway Independent Mortgage, leading to a lawsuit filed by brokers a month later.

-In 2021, Ishibia and his brother bought a small stake in the Chicago White Sox.
+The same year, Ishbia and his brother bought a small stake in the Chicago White Sox.
 Their purchase was not reported until January 2025.

 In December 2022, Ishbia's bid was accepted to purchase the NBA's Phoenix Suns and WNBA's Phoenix Mercury basketball teams for $4 billion, pending league approval.
 The NBA approved the sale on February 6, 2023.
 Cleveland Cavaliers owner Dan Gilbert, who is also the CEO of Rocket Mortgage, abstained from voting.

 During Game 4 of the Suns 2023 playoff series against the Denver Nuggets, Ishbia was involved in an altercation with Nuggets player Nikola Jokić.
 During the game, Suns player Josh Okogie crashed into the seats while trying to save a loose ball.
 He landed in a group of fans on the baseline that included Ishbia, who grabbed the basketball.
 Jokić tried to take the ball away from Ishbia, resulting in the ball flying backward into the crowd and Ishbia being knocked backward by Jokić's elbow.
 Jokić was then assessed a technical foul and was fined $25,000 the next day.

-Forbes lists his net worth as of May 2024 at US$10.1 billion.
+Forbes lists his net worth as of April 2026 at US$9.1 billion.
 When the Arizona Coyotes of the NHL suspended operations in the Phoenix area and relocated their assets to Salt Lake City, Ishbia announced his interest in reviving an NHL franchise in the Phoenix area.